Tips for Coping With Vision Loss

 To help offset this problem, you might consider extra steps such as:

-Age-related vision changes can make normal tasks more difficult.
+Age-related vision changes can make everyday tasks more difficult.

 - Installing task lighting underneath kitchen cabinets or above stoves to help illuminate work areas.